EnzoGuillouche/PestosWorld/README.md

 ## Game Overview

 You begin the game with only 2 Pestos, and you'll need to manage their happiness to make them reproduce.
-Let's build the larger village possible!
+Let's build the largest village possible!

 ### Happiness